primekeydevs/Documentation/README.md

+# Transfer in progress, it will take a couple of days for them to appear in the new locations

 # PrimeKey Developer repositories have moved
 To it's new home at Keyfactor Community.
 Same software and tools, new home.
 Existing clones and forks should work as before with redirects.